Qqwy/elixir-map_diff/README.md

   and `:map_change` if in both arguments this value itself is a map, which means that `MapDiff.diff/2` was called on it recursively.

-  """

-  @doc """
-  This is the single function that MapDiff currently exports.
+  `MapDiff.diff/2` is the single function that MapDiff currently exports.

   It returns a 'patch', which is a map describing the changes between `map_a` and `map_b`.